anthonyq7/aegis/README.md

 Negative = Human (baseline)

 ### Results Analysis
 Aegis had an accuracy of 80.75%, a precision of 74.50%, and a recall of 93.50%.
 The results indicate that of the predictions flagged as AI-generated, 74.50% were correct.
 Additionally, the recall of 93.50% suggests that the vast majority of AI code was flagged.
-The confusion matrix tells a similar story, with 13/200 AI samples correctly identified, leaving only 13 false negatives.
+The confusion matrix tells a similar story, with 187/200 AI samples correctly identified, leaving only 13 false negatives.
 The high recall and lower precision demonstrates that the model skews towards flagging AI code.
 However, Aegis struggles with false positives: of the 200 human code samples 64 were misclassified as AI, a rate of 32%.

 ### Attention Weights Analysis
 ![Alt text](model/results/attention_weights.png)

 ### Error Analysis
-The false positve rate of 32% can be attributed to two sources of error: manual data cleaning and the small sample size.
-The removal author comments, watermarks, and other artifcats in human code reduced authentic human variation in the training data, increasing the homogeneity of the human and AI-generated code.
-The 64 false positives were likely a result of human code looking clean and strucutured, resembling AI output.
+The false positive rate of 32% can be attributed to two sources of error: manual data cleaning and the small sample size.
+The removal of author comments, watermarks, and other artifcats in human code reduced authentic human variation in the training data, increasing the homogeneity of the human and AI-generated code.
+The 64 false positives were likely a result of human code looking clean and structured, resembling AI output.
 Additionally, the small sample size resulted in less coverage of code style and less variation, potentially allowing for the learning of false patterns.

 ### Implications
 A high recall of 93.50 suggest a reasonable accuracy for use in academic integrity settings.
 However, the 32% rate of false positives for human can lead to unfair suspicion.
 Regardless, Aegis's strength lies in its ability to reliably flag AI code.
-Further investigation can be conducted in the future to limit false by expanding training data and adding additional classes, such as "Likely AI" class.
+Further investigation can be conducted in the future to limit false positives by expanding training data and adding additional classes, such as "Likely AI" class.

 ## Installation